daniil-morozov/route-distance/Readme.md

 1. creates producer which sends log from the embedded csv GPX file to Kafka topic periodically
 2. creates kafka DSL which calculates and displays distance and time in real time in console

+## General idea of the solution

+1. Stream events to Kafka topic periodically.
+The key will be a random UUID every time the app runs, the value will be a point info in JSON
+2. Two consumers from separate consumer groups will read the same topic
+3. Total distance consumer should:
+⋅⋅* group by key
+⋅⋅* aggregate total distance for every event
+⋅⋅* print the result for every event
+4. Windowed distance consumer should:
+⋅⋅* group by key
+⋅⋅* aggregate total distance every minute with 0 grace ⋅⋅* suppress printing until the window closes
+⋅⋅* print the result for every event

 ## Installation

 Clone the project from git repository